bend/Ruby-Scripts/ecp/README.md

 ### Installation

-This script don't need any library
+This script doesen't need any library

 ### Usage